User-Name54321/BPFramework/README.md

 # BPFramework
 Basic Programming Framework

+# Basics
-It will be a simple framework in CPP than handles inputs, some basic graphics, and maybe audio if I get that far.
+This will be a simple framework in C++ than handles inputs, some basic graphics, and maybe audio if I get that far.

+# To-do
+- Everything